 Total plant cover is another indicator of complexity and overall health in a plant community since it reflects the presence of multiple species at each sampling point.
 Cover by each individual species is the percentage of total sampling points along the transect at which the species is found.
 These typically sum to more than 100 percent cover because several species are usually found at a sampling point.
 As Table 1 shows, total cover was generally highest in years of low to normal rainfall and lower in the years when growing-season precipitation was above normal.
-However, 2006, the wettest year, was anomalous in having both higher cover and greater species diversity than are typical in a year of high rainfall.
+However, 2006, one of the wet years, was anomalous in having both higher cover and greater species diversity than are typical in a year of high rainfall.
 Generally, diversity and cover are higher in relatively dry growing season because species that prefer dryer conditions can move deeper into the marsh while more hydric species persevere in the wettest areas.
-In 2010, cover and diversity at both transects were typical of what would be expected in a growing season characterized by below average precipitation.
+In 2011, cover and diversity at both transects were low as might be expected in a growing season characterized by above average precipitation.
+Furthermore, the storm inundation in late August likely removed a number of the herbaceous species.